- Communications automation

 iDoneThis is a simple little tool that sends you a daily email asking, ‘what have you done today?’
 All you have to do is reply.
 You can keep track of your own progress or use the team setting so that it’s shared with your colleagues.
 A little automatic reminder can go a long way.

-IFTTT.
-The If This Then That tool can be put to all sorts of uses.
-One handy way we at Turbine use it is to automatically post to Slack when a blog post goes live.
-We have a few writers from our sister company, Articulate, who write for the blog, but they don’t always know when their work will go live.
+Zapier can be put to all sorts of uses.
+One handy way we use it is to automatically post to Slack when one of our blog posts go live.
+We have a few writers from our sister company, Articulate, who write for the blog, but they don’t always know when their work will get posted.
 This lets them, and the rest of the team, see their work in action without any need for human intervention.

 A few rules for good measure

 We know that bureaucracy is bad.
-But, that doesn’t mean that you shouldn’t have procedures, rules and processes in place so that people know how to do what they need to do.
+That doesn’t mean that you shouldn’t have procedures, rules and processes in place so that people know how to do what they need to do.
 In other words, it’s worth making a few actions automatic for everyone.

-‘At many companies, decision rights and processes are so ill defined that the organization devotes more time to managing the matrix than to decision making and execution,’ say Mankins, Brahm and Caimi.
+‘At many companies, decision rights and processes are so ill defined that the organisation devotes more time to managing the matrix than to decision making and execution.’

 Their solution?
 Standardise the decision process.

-Similarly, with project management, creating templates and rules for work allocation can ensure nothing is missed in briefing; everyone knows what they’re doing, and deadlines don’t get missed.
+Similarly, with project management, creating templates and rules for work allocation can ensure nothing is left out in the briefing process; everyone knows what they’re doing, and deadlines don’t get missed.

-Automating communications doesn't suck the life out of interactions, but rather eliminates the barriers between people to make work more human-friendly.
+Automating communications doesn't suck the life out of interactions.
+It eliminates the barriers between people to make work more human focused.

-You might not think of marketing as a hub of bureaucracy, but you’d be amazed at the ad-hoc processes that persist, making for an inefficient sales funnel and potentially lost leads.
+You might not think of marketing as a hub of bureaucracy, but you’d be amazed at the ad-hoc processes that persist, making for an inefficient sales funnel and risking lost leads.